witchard/mog/README.md

 * `showsection` - default: `False`.
 Show config file section where match occurred next to file name. `showname` must be `True` for this to work.

 The `invert_match` value is optional and will cause the match to be inverted - i.e. you can use this to cause a match when the regex does not match.

-You can find some examples in the example-configs directory.

 Matches and actions will be processed in the order found in the file.